101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 Museums & Libraries

-Perfect for a rainy day or to cool off from a ninety-degree summer day, local libraries and museums can provide fun spaces to learn and explore.
+Perfect for a rainy day or for cooling off on a ninety-degree summer day, local libraries and museums can provide fun spaces to learn and explore.

 Air Zoo Ferris Wheel